-All staff will understand that child protection issues warrant a high level of confidentiality, not only out of respect for the pupil and staff involved but also to ensure that information being released into the public domain does not compromise evidence.
+All staff will understand that child protection issues warrant a high level of confidentiality, not

 Staff should only discuss concerns with the designated senior person, head teacher or chair of governors (depending on who is the subject of the concern).
 That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis.